 Group Disability Insurance protects your employees from financial risk in the event of an employee disability.

-Some examples where Group Disability Insurance could come in handy and minimize the risk of financial loss to your business are:
+Some examples where Group Disability Insurance could come in handy:

-- One of your employees must go on maternity leave after the birth of her baby.
-You will have to acquire a temporary employee while she recovers.
+- One of your employees must go on maternity leave after the birth of her baby

-There are a number of reasons a business owner should seriously consider purchasing Group Disability Insurance.
 According to the 1985 Commissioner’s Individual Disability Table A, 50 percent of Americans will become disabled for 90 days or more between the ages of 35 and 65.
 There is a good chance that some of your employees will deal with a temporary or permanent disability during the course of their careers.
-As a business owner, you need to take preventative measures for when something like this occurs in order to minimize the financial risk to your business and company.
+As a business owner, you should consider offering disability coverage for when something like this occurs in order to minimize the financial risk to your employees.

 Group Disability Insurance is often provided by an employer to their employees.
 Typically, when an employer purchases Group Disability Insurance, coverage is applicable to all employees, regardless of pre-existing health conditions.